hackman01/feed-frontend/README.md

-# Comment System
+# Thread System

-A modern comment system built with React, Vite, and Tailwind CSS that allows users to create posts and add nested comments.
+A modern Thread system built with React, Vite, and Tailwind CSS that allows users to create posts and add nested comments.

 ## Prerequisites